 Many individuals value cannabis and its derivatives for their potential in supporting a variety of health concerns.
 With the numerous possible benefits it offers, it has recently emerged that cannabis may be considered for use with chronic pain management due to its THC and CBD content.

-That said, cannabis can have short-term and long-term effects for those using medical marijuana for chronic pain.
-Understanding the effects is important because it helps you weigh the benefits and risks associated with cannabis.
+That said, cannabis may have short-term and long-term effects for those using medical marijuana for chronic pain.
+Understanding and considering the possible effects is important as you weigh the benefits and risks associated with cannabis.